 The OAuth client ID and client secret are used to create OAuth tokens, necessary for authenticating to the API.

 For more information, please see the API Guide.

 Select the areas of the API this account is allowed to use.
 For the Command API, choose to deny access, to allow read-only access, or to allow full access.
-Also set if this account can use the Reporting API, the Backup API, and/or the Endpoint Credential Manager API.
+Also set whether this account can use the Reporting API, the Backup API, the Configuration API, and/or the Endpoint Credential Manager API.

 The SCIM API allows the option to provision users from a different security provider.
 If you allow access to the SCIM API, the option Allow long-lived bearer token becomes available.
 Allowing long-lived tokens is not recommended unless it is required by your SCIM client, as these bearer tokens never expire.
 Because all other API permissions require tokens with a one-hour expiry, enabling long-lived tokens for SCIM disables all other API permissions.

 For more information, please see Vault Account Configuration APIs.

 List network address prefixes from which this account can authenticate.